dd9jn/rfc4880bis/rfc4880bis.md

 * Only for V3 signatures: an eight-octet number holding the Key ID of the signing key.

-* Only for V6 sigmatures: a one octet key version number and N octets of the fingerprint of the signing key.
+* Only for V6 signatures: a one octet key version number and N octets of the fingerprint of the signing key.
 Note that the length N of the fingerprint for a version 6 key is 32.